freenowtech/spring-multirabbit/README.md

 #### Only spring.rabbitmq
 This is the most simple scenario where only one Rabbit server is needed.
-In this case, the application does not even need the **spring-multirabbit-lib** library.
+In this case, the application does not even need the **spring-multirabbit** library.
 No different behavior is expected and no need for Rabbit context change.
 ```yaml
 spring:
     rabbitmq: